oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Important Note: Microsoft Defender for Endpoint should be configured prior to enabling this feature.

-Microsoft Defender for Endpoint integration Design Decisions for all agencies and implementation types.
+Microsoft Defender for Endpoint integration Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---